 Below is the original poem and my attempt (2006, revised 2010), and also some notes on how that was arrived at, stanza by stanza.

-(This page uses Full-form or "Traditional" Chinese characters, which is the way the poem was originally written.
-A version with Simplified characters is also available if you prefer.
+(This page uses Simplified Chinese characters, but the poem was originally written in Full-form or "Traditional" Chinese.
+A version with the original characters is also available if you prefer.